Skip to main content

 The Selenoid video recorder won't work with the experimental Seleniarm images, so you should disable video

-File: gwen/browsers/selenoid.conf
+File: gwen/conf/browsers/selenoid.conf

 gwen {